Welcome to the Marker Maps Tutorial!

 Once the new map is successfully applied to the data you can click the green Map button in the upper left corner of the spreadsheet (above the row numbers) to view the edited map.
 Figure 4-7.

 NOTE: Since this data is from a microarray it will contain many markers outside of any gene regions.
 This means that those markers will have empty Gene Name fields in the marker map, as their chromosome and position did not overlap any gene positions from the RefSeq annotation source.
-The first two markers in the spreadsheet shown in Figure 4-7 are examples of this.
+The second marker in the spreadsheet shown in Figure 4-7 is an example of this.

 5. Additional Marker Map Tools